 The DOE has loaned internet-enabled iPads to students across New York City for remote learning.
-Here you will find information on how to get started with your iPad, and how to troubleshoot connectivity issues.

 If you have an iPad that was loaned to you by the DOE (not your school) and it won't connect to the internet, or some apps are grayed out, there are a few things you can try: